Heart failure | Manawa ngoikore

 • It means your heart’s pumping action is getting weaker, not that it's about to stop.

-• Symptoms can include shortness of breath, swelling of your ankles, legs or tummy, tiredness and being less able to exercise.
+• Symptoms develop slowly and can vary.
+They include shortness of breath, swelling of your ankles, legs or tummy, tiredness and being less able to exercise.

 • Heart failure can't be cured, but there are treatments to help manage it.